 Note: This piece was written in 2005 for a bygone feature.
-There are some things in it I don't agree with anyone, some points I wished I had emphasized more or emphasized less, and some things that were true then that aren't true now.
+There are some things in it I don't agree with anymore, some points I wished I had emphasized more or emphasized less, and some things that were true then that aren't true now.

 That said, my sentiments were genuine.
 Windows 95 remains a high-water mark for GUI usability, and this was borne out in its development.
 The OS shell and patterns were dictated by actual user research and testing, rather than the crass commercial goals that have been the point and purpose of every Windows release since.